 Stationary combustion plants consist of the emission source sub-categories;

-The stationary combustion sector is a large emission source for CO2, SO2, NOx, CO, particulate matter (PM), heavy metals, PAH, dioxin, HCB and black carbon (BC).
-The CO2 emission from stationary combustion 2017 adds up to 46 % of the national emission whereas the emission share for SO2 and NOx is 62 % and 26 % respectively.
-Stationary combustion accounts for 74 % of the emission of particulate matter < 2.5 µm (PM2.5) and 74 % of the dioxin emission.
+The stationary combustion sector is a large emission source for CO2, SO2, NOx, CO, particulate matter (PM), heavy metals, PAH, dioxin, HCB, PCB and black carbon (BC).
+The CO2 emission from stationary combustion in 2021 adds up to 43 % of the national emission whereas the emission share for SO2 and NOx is 65 % and 29% respectively.
+Stationary combustion accounts for 65 % of the emission of particulate matter < 2.5 µm (PM2.5) and 73 % of the dioxin emission.

 Public electricity and Heat Production is the largest emission source for CO2 and NOx.
 Residential plants are the main emission source for particulate matter and dioxin.
-Industrial plants are the main emission source for SO2 emission.
+Industrial plants and Public electricity and Heat Production are the main emission sources for SO2 emission.

-The emission of PM2.5 has increased 11 % since year 1990.
+The emission of PM2.5 has decreased 34 % since year 1990.
 The PM emissions increased until 2007 and decreased after 2007.
 The increase was caused by the increased wood combustion in residential plants until 2007.
 The decrease since 2007 is related to the decrease of the PM emission factors for residential wood combustion due to installation of modern stoves and boilers.

 The emission inventory for stationary combustion is based on activity rates from the Danish energy statistics.
 The energy statistics are aggregated according to the reporting requirements for the emission inventories.

 For each fuel, sector and plant category a set of general area source emission factors has been determined.
 The emission factors are either nationally referenced or based on the international guidebooks including the EMEP/EEA Guidebook and the IPCC Guidelines.